Health and Wellbeing Research at the Open University

 Over the last couple of years, we have been fortunate to fund projects which have facilitated OU colleagues from across the University to undertake a project with both internal and external colleagues in a bid to scale up and submit larger funding grants.
 Below you will find different examples of how the Health and Wellbeing PRA has supported such research grants.

-Positive outcomes from OU Guyana visit
+Positive outcomes from the OU Guyana visit

 Thanks to Seed Corn funding from the OU Health and Wellbeing PRA, Dr Helena Ann Mitchell was able to present a ground breaking research programme at the 90th Anniversary Celebrations for the Guyana Nurses Association.
 The programme aims to establish the first mental health nursing BSc in collaboration with the University of Guyana.
 During her five day visit Dr Mitchell met with and gained endorsements and letters of support from the University of Guyana, Minister of Health and Chief Medical Officer.
 She is pictured with the President of Guyana David Granger, and Betty Why.